 How can I properly handle difficult-to-recycle items?

-Properly dispose of tricky items like lithium-ion batteries or propane cylinders, considered Household Hazardous Waste (HHW).
+Properly dispose of tricky items like lithium-ion batteries or propane cylinders, considered household hazardous waste (HHW).
 Follow your local guidelines to find HHW collection points or drop-off locations.
-For bulky items like furniture, they require specific handling methods.
-You can contact eco-friendly junk removal companies such as LoadUp for pickup services.
+Bulky items like furniture require specific handling methods.
+For pickup services, contact eco-friendly junk removal companies such as LoadUp.

 Can textiles & clothing go into my recycle bin?